Sub-navigation to category Focus Switzerland

 Adopted on 16 December 1966

 Entry into force on 3 January 1976

-Switzerland has not yet signed the Optional Protocol to the International Convenant on Economic, Social and Cultural Rights of 10 December 2008, which has not yet come into effect.
+Switzerland has not yet signed the Optional Protocol to the International Convenant on Economic, Social and Cultural Rights of 10 December 2008, which entered into force on 5 May 2013.